3 Simple Tips for When You Feel Overwhelmed by Life

 2. Get Organized

-As important as writing everything down you need to do it in some order.
+As important as writing everything down is, you need to do it in some order.

-Day planners are good for this as they have ready-made sections where you can record things in sections.
+Day planners are good for this, as they have ready-made sections where you can record things.

-Have sections for everything – your to-do list, your list of appointments, your printouts of the eating plan you are on, your daily inspirational reading, notes on each project you working on, and a list of all your accounts with the relevant contact numbers, a simple budget form.
+Have sections for everything: your to-do list, your list of appointments, your printouts of the eating plan you are on, your daily inspirational reading, notes on each project you are working on, a list of all your accounts with the relevant contact numbers, and a simple budget form.
 The list is endless and unique to your life.

-The file is neat and organized, easy to carry around, and definitely does not need you to be “plugged in” or connected to Wi-Fi in order to be able to use it.
+The file is neat and organized, easy to carry around, and does not require you to be “plugged in” or connected to Wi-Fi to use it.

-Having everything documented and in one place can help you overcome the overwhelm you feel when everything is disorganized.
+Having everything documented and in one place can help you overcome the feeling of overwhelm that comes with disorganization.

 It frees up so much more time.
 The time that would otherwise be wasted on looking for things.